clemsonciti/workshop_matlab/_episodes/04-vectors.md

 teaching: 0
 exercises: 0
 questions:
-- "How to initialize vectors?"
+- "how to initialize vectors"
-- "How to do basic operations (addition, multiplication) with vectors?"
+- "how to do basic operations (addition, multiplication) with vectors"
 objectives:
 - "row and column vectors; transposing"
 - "range"